 We can define exceptions according to the requirement and necessity in the program of python.
 There are many ways in which we can create these exceptions.
 They can be handled by a simple exception handling mechanism of try and except in python as the other predefined exceptions are handled.

-This is a guide to Python User Defined Exception.
-Here we discuss the introduction, how to use exceptions? and examples, respectively.
+This is a guide to Python User Defined Exceptions.
+Here we discuss the introduction, syntax, and how to use exceptions along with examples and code implementation.
 You may also have a look at the following articles to learn more –